Blog

 Here are the three strategies you can expect to see:

 • Self-Registration: A potential user visits your app and signs up like they would for any other service.
 Your SaaS app almost certainly supports this already today for the majority of your users, but from an enterprise perspective, it’s unlikely that your customers would want their employees to freely access your service.
+While you could support this with something like an email whitelist, it’s generally the least secure and least controlled strategy (from a financial and audit perspective).

 • Pre-Provisioning: This is the most common way to provision users.
 Using a provisioning protocol like SCIM via their IdP, your customers’ IT team will give your app a pre-approved list of who can access it - much like a guest list at a party.
+This is the most secure and controlled method of access, but it does require your customer’s IT team to approve and either manually take action to provision a user, or to create an automated request form available internally to their employees.

 • Just-In-Time Provisioning: JIT provisioning is a combination of the two above strategies.
 Employees are free to sign in to your app with SSO, even if they haven’t been pre-approved by their IT department.
 Instead, the account is created “just-in-time” and secured by a SAML-based SSO handshake.
 It’s secure, but trades control for convenience.